Local structures on stratified spaces: Stratified spaces

 We must now prove that any morphism between basics is a morphism in $\snglrd$ -- that is, that a morphism $f: U \to V$ of basics satisfies the property $f^*\cA_V = \cA_U$.
 This is proven in a similar method as in the proof of Lemma~\ref{cone-transformation}: by induction on the depth of $V$ (which, by Remark~\ref{remark.non-increasing}, is always $\geq$ the depth of $U$).

 That it is faithful follows because the composite $\bscd \to \snglrd \to \snglrdC$ is faithful.
 That it is full follows from the definition of morphisms in $\snglrd$. \end{proof}

-Via the faithful functor $\snglrd \to \snglrdC$, all definitions and results from \S\ref{sec:dim-depth} have an evident modification for stratified spaces.
+Via the faithful functor $\snglrd \to \snglrdC$, all definitions and results from \S\ref{sec:dim-depth} have an evident modification for conically smooth stratified spaces.
 Since depth and strata will serve important functions later on, we highlight two analogues here.

 Below is the \emph{conically smooth} analogue of Lemma~\ref{lemma.strata}.